kubernetes/kops/docs/cli/kops_get.md

 ### Examples

 ```
-  # Get all clusters in a state store
-  kops get clusters

-  # Get a cluster and its instancegroups
+  # Get a cluster and its instance groups
   kops get k8s-cluster.example.com

   # Get a cluster and its instancegroups' YAML desired configuration